 In addition, procrastination is also common in other populations, as studies suggest that procrastination chronically affects 15%–20% of adults, and that approximately 25% of adults consider procrastination to be a defining personality trait for them.

-There are many potential causes to the student syndrome, which have to do with why people procrastinate in general.
+The student syndrome has many potential causes, which have to do with why people procrastinate in general.
 Most of these involve the following:

 - Motivational problems.
 These can include issues such as abstract goals, discounting of future outcomes, difficulty in associating tasks with outcomes, and prioritization of enjoyable activities.